richawo/minimal-llm-ui/README.md

 --------

 * Chat with Local Language Models (LLMs): Interact with your LLMs in real-time through our user-friendly interface.
-* Model Toggling: Switch between different LLMs easily (even mid conversation), allowing you to experiment and explore different models for various tasks.
+* Model Toggling: You can switch between different LLMs easily (even mid-conversation), allowing you to experiment and explore different models for various tasks.
 * Memory-based Context Storage: Keep track of context in memory, ensuring smooth interactions even when switching between models.
-* Conversation History: Save conversations in a local database, allowing you revisit them at a later date.
+* Conversation History: Save conversations in a local database, allowing you to revisit them later.
-* Prompt Templating: Create parameter driven prompt templates to improve reuse.
+* Prompt Templating: Save prompts you love by creating parameter-driven prompt templates to improve reuse
-* Custom API Endpoint: If Ollama is running on a different host/device, easily configure a custom base URL.
+* Custom API Endpoint: Configure a custom base URL easily if Ollama is running on a different host/device.

 Technical Details
 ----------------